UCLA-IEEE/OPS2.0/docs/_pages/redgreen.md

 - Should the player lose (by pressing the incorrect button), the white LED on the Car (Player Module) should turn on for 5 seconds, then start a new game (remember to reset score).
 - The serial monitor should print the player’s score at the end of every round (intersection).
 When the play loses, the serial monitor should show this with the reset score after the game starts again.

-> **NOTE:** In checkpoint 2, you might have just checked if the input button pin was HIGH to test if it was pressed.
+> **<ins>NOTE:</ins>** In checkpoint 2, you might have just checked if the input button pin was HIGH to test if it was pressed.
 However, if you happen to press down on a button and release it right away, your Arduino will register multiple button presses since the loop() function runs multiple iterations while you are pressing down on the button, no matter how quickly you release the button.
 A solution to this could be to keep track of the previous and current state of the button and only want to register a button press  when it goes from LOW to HIGH, rather than just checking if the pin is HIGH.

-**Project Completion:** Implement the Red Light, Green Light game, adhering to the above requirements.
+**<ins>Project Completion:</ins>** Implement the Red Light, Green Light game, adhering to the above requirements.

-### Bonus Pizzazz
+### <ins>Bonus Pizzazz</ins>
 This part of the project, while strongly encouraged, is *optional*.
 If you have more pressing work to complete, you’re done!
 Feel free to skip this part.

 This is your chance to show us your game design skills by implementing whatever game elements you’d like in order to improve the Red Light, Green Light game.
 Here are a few ideas for features that can be implemented: